 For the Clan is an adult science fiction novel filled with hot and sizzling romance.

 When I first saw this book in Xpresso Book Tours, I already like to read it because the cover attracted me and I feel like this book will be good.
-I also didn’t pay attention to the synopsis because I want to be surprised on what the story will be and I was shocked when I’d found that this is a MM romance.
+I also didn’t pay attention to the synopsis because I want to be surprised on what the story will be and I was shocked when I’d found that this is an MM romance.
 This is the first romance book that I’d read and the lovers are both guys.

-I liked the concept used in this story but I can’t fully enjoy it because it lacks of back story to tell me what happened before and how the world turned like that.
+I liked the concept used in this story but I can’t fully enjoy it because it lacks a back story to tell me what happened before and how the world turned like that.
 The actions are also good but it is not that awesome because the characters solved it in a very easy way and I didn’t even feel that they really struggled on resolving it.

 The world-building is fine but a lot of loopholes was also found here but because of the characters, that really justified their role in this book, I gave this book a chance.